ShahNewazKhan/nodePushServer/README.md

 + Please refer to node-apn's [documentation](https://github.com/argon/node-apn) to see all the available parameters and find how to convert your certificates into the expected format.

+#### Dynamic configuration

+You can use the "process.env.MY_ENV_VAR" syntax in the config.json file.
+It will automatically be replaced by the value of the corresponding environment variable.

 ### 4 - Start server